-The Deborah Sampson Act, which IAVA developed with Sens.
-Tester and Boozman, Rep. Brownley, and many of you on both committees to fill gaps in care for women veterans.
+The Deborah Sampson Act, which IAVA developed hand-in-hand with members of Congress, filled important gaps in care for women veterans.
 The centerpiece of our #SheWhoBorneTheBattle campaign remains the most comprehensive law of its kind to empower the fastest-growing cohort in our military and veteran community.
 IAVA is encouraged by implementation of this law to this point and appreciates the updates that VA has provided our community.
 However, we know that the fight to ensure women veterans feel safe, fully cared for, and fully recognized by the VA is far from over.
 IAVA welcomes the opportunity to work with each of you on ways to continue to change the reality for women veterans today, whether it's around consistent and persistent oversight of implementation of the Deborah Sampson Act or new initiatives to fill gaps in care for women veterans.

-Separate from this legislation, but very important to many of the veterans we represent, is the need to change the VA's motto to ensure it recognizes the service of all Americans who have served.
-IAVA applauds Secretary McDonough and VA for moving to change the motto without a legislative requirement last March.
-It's reflected in what VA publishes, but still not reflected in the signs at VA.
+Separate from this legislation, but very important to many of the veterans we represent, is the need to change the VA's motto to ensure it recognizes the service of all Americans who have served, their caregivers and their survivors.
+IAVA was pleased to see Secretary McDonough act to change the motto digitally and in VA publications, but remains disappointed that change is not also reflected in the bronze signs outside of VA.
 This needs to finally change, and recent efforts to ensure that VA is unable to change the motto physically are shameful and disrespectful.
-If this effort was successful, it would be a misstep.

 IAVA has worked hard with allies in recent years to ensure every veteran who walks through the doors of a VA facility feels they belong there.
 That the VA sees them, and that they are viewed equally in the eyes of the very agency that's supposed to support them the most.
-Preventing the VA's motto from being fully updated would harm the progress we have made to obtain greater recognition for women veterans in America and send a clear message to not just women veterans, but also LGBTQ+ veterans and caregivers that they don't belong.
+Preventing the VA's motto from being fully updated would harm the progress we have made to obtain greater recognition for women veterans in America and send a clear message to not just women veterans, but also LGBTQ+ veterans, caregivers and survivors that they don't belong.